fortinet-fortisoar/solution-pack-soar-framework/docs/contents.md

 | 03 - Enrich |
 |-------------|

-Here is the table with all the rows marked as "Deprecated" removed:

 | #  | Playbook Name                                              | Description                                                                                                                                              |
 |----|------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1  | Asset - Get Running Process                                | Retrieves a list of all processes that are running on the specified host.                                                                                |